 Given the demise of the Japan Socialist Party in the 1990s and the continued marginal parliamentary presence of the Japanese Communist Party, party polarization has not been an important issue in Japan for many years.
-Both the center-right Liberal Democratic Party (LDP) and its more recent rival, the Democratic Party of Japan, have been "big-tent parties," with personal allegiances to individual leaders and intra-party factions playing a bigger role than policy-related differences in terms of structuring intra-party competition.
+Both the center-right Liberal Democratic Party (LDP) and its more recent genuine rival, the Democratic Party of Japan, have been "big-tent parties," with personal allegiances to individual leaders and intra-party factions playing a bigger role than policy-related differences in terms of structuring intra-party competition.

 While the LDP has moved toward the right in recent years (as reflected in the composition of its leadership and the views held by its parliamentarians), the main parties still show substantial agreement on many policy issues.
-The one especially divisive issue that has come to the fore since the advent of the Abe government in 2012 has been constitutional reform.
-At its core, this turns on whether Article 9 of the country's constitution, the so-called peace clause, should be changed or not.
-Given the LDP-led coalition's supermajorities in both houses of parliament, there is today a rare window of opportunity for constitutional change.
-Yet it remains unclear whether the current LDP leadership can achieve its stated goal of constitutional change by 2020 given the coalition's loss of its prior two-thirds majority in the 2019 upper house elections, the ambivalent position of its coalition partner Komeito, and the additional hurdle of a referendum following parliamentary approval.
+The one especially divisive issue that came to the fore during Prime Minister Shinzo Abe's second time at the helm of government (2012-2020) was constitutional reform.
+At its core, this issue turns on whether Article 9 of the country's constitution, the so-called peace clause, should be changed or not.
+The coalition's loss of its previous two-thirds majority in the upper house in 2019, however, effectively closed the government's window of opportunity for constitutional change.

-As there is currently only one, admittedly important, salient issue for which party polarization plays a significant role, it cannot be said that party polarization generally presents a major obstacle for policymaking in today's Japan.
+As there is currently no other important, salient issue for which party polarization plays a significant role, it cannot be said that party polarization generally presents a major obstacle for policymaking in today's Japan.
 (Score: 8)